 White Sands National Monument

 Located in the northern Chihuahuan Desert in New Mexico, the dramatic setting of White Sands National Monument has to be seen to be believed, though far fewer folks journey here than you’d imagine.
 On the plus side, that means the powdery gypsum dunes remain in pristine condition.
 If you’re into photography, we highly recommend adding this snow-like Arcadia to your bucket list.
 Don’t miss these breathtaking places you need to visit before they disappear.

 Just an hour north of Mt.
 Rushmore in South Dakota resides Bear Butte.
 No disrespect to the carved granite faces of our forefathers, but this laccolith (a type of igneous intrusion with a mushroom-like shape) is au naturale.
 It’s also sacred to many Plains Indian tribes, including the Lakota and Cheyenne, who go on spiritual pilgrimages to the geological phenom.

 Lake Pontchartrain Causeway

 The Golden Gate Bridge, which connects San Francisco and Marin County, spans 1.7 miles.
 No doubt, it’s an impressive feat of engineering and arguably the most iconic overpass in the nation… though far from the longest.
-The 24-mile Lake Pontchartrain Causeway connecting New Orleans with Metairie may not tout soaring towers or suspension cables, but its length alone makes this Guinness World Records holder worth the drive.
+The 24-mile Lake Pontchartrain Causeway connecting New Orleans with Mandeville may not tout soaring towers or suspension cables, but its length alone makes this Guinness World Records holder worth the drive.